rmnjng/PSLLM/README.md

 ```

 On the first run, the following happens:
-- Download and run the [Cortex Windows installer](https://cortex.so/) (~1.8 GB)
+- Download and run the [Cortex Windows installer](https://cortex.so/) (~1.8 GB).
-- Download the default engine ([llama-cpp](https://github.com/ggml-org/llama.cpp))
+- Download the default engine ([llama-cpp](https://github.com/ggml-org/llama.cpp)).
-- Download and load the default model ([Mistral 7B](https://huggingface.co/cortexso/mistral))
- - Model size depends on the amount of parameters as well as quantization.
+- Download and load the default model ([Mistral 7B](https://huggingface.co/cortexso/mistral)) - Model size depends on the amount of parameters as well as quantization.
 Check out [Managing Models](#managing-models) for more information.
-- Generate the response
+- Generate the response.

 ### Managing Conversations
 This command starts or adds to a multi-turn conversation.
 It sends the whole thread to the LLM and adds the new message as well as the AI answer to the thread.